GLHS-AI-Machine-Learning/Learning-Resources/README.md

 # Green Level High School AI & Machine Learning Club

-Here, you can find all the lessons we do in the club.
-There are folders for each course, where you can find jupyter notebooks with code and explanation.
+Here, you can find resources and examples to help you with your club projects.
+There are folders for each topic, where you can find jupyter notebooks with code and explanation.